 The closing date for each post will be midnight on the date stated on the job advert.

 Applications will not be accepted after the closing date has passed.

-When you have applied for a vacancy you will be sent an acknowledgement email to the email address you provided within 24 hours of submission.
-If you have not received your acknowledgement, firstly, log on to My Jobs Homepage to ensure that you have submitted your application correctly.
+When you have applied for a post you will be sent an email confirmation to the email address on your application.
+If you have not received your email confirmation please contact firstname.lastname@example.org.

 Once submitted, your application will then be screened along with other applications after the closing date.
 Depending on the number of applicants, shortlisting can take anywhere up to four weeks.
 Once shortlisting has been completed, you will be notified if your application has progressed to the next stage or not by email to the email address you provided.